IMAGINARY/tag-grid-scanner/docs/pipeline.md

 [Code](../taggridscanner/pipeline/preprocess.py)

+## Fiducial marker tracking

+The `tag-grid-scanner` can also detect fiducial markers, such as ArUco or AprilTag markers, that act as reference points for the region of interest.
+These markers are tracked from one frame to the next to compensate for camera movements after initial configuration.
+If all preconfigured markers are found in the distortion-corrected camera image, a perspective coordinate transformation (homography) is derived from the matched markers.
+This transformation is then used to map the originally configured region of interest into a valid region of interest in the current image.

+Since this pipeline step has no graphical representation in the app, this section does not include any images.
+However, the [marker example](../examples/markers) contains a live demonstration of this feature (including the required `marker` section in the configuration file).
+See also [physical setup hints](physical-setup.md) for more information on the marker placement.

 ## Extract the region of interest from the distortion-corrected image

 The image usually contains a lot more than just the tag grid itself.
 If the camera viewing direction isn't perfectly